Widianne/p1-corsetry/README.md

 ​
 * The user is given links to each section of the page in the nav bar, if you click on ex 'Get in touch' you'll get to the form
 * Each option is presented in a way that is always obvious and readable to the user with descriptive titles and corresponding paragraphs, broken up with imagery to give the site some air.
-* on the smallets screen there is drop down menu to ensure mobile users have an optimal experience ​
+* on the smallets screen there is drop down menu is provided to ensure mobile users have an optimal experience ​
 #### *features
 ​